RetardCZE/PolyVis/SPRINT_AUGUST_2022.md

 # Sprint august 2022
 Logger for daily progress on sprint during august 2022.

+### 8.8.2022
+- Realized that last error was not some general problem, but its numeric.
+More precisely it seems, that polygons on polygonal potholes are not convex.
+Needs further research/discussion.
+Will do testing on triangles too.

 ### 6.8.2022 + 7.8.2022
 - Implemented robust geometry.
 And started debugging edgevis.
 - Got lost in debugging and best solution will probably be fast reimplementation with